Mwimbe1105/refractor1/README.md

 # refractor1
-this is a false company used to help students learn. in this ive added some alt tags for the images to help with possible impared users. to me this assignment was very confusing as to how little there was to do but i feel that there is more to do.
+challenge1
+in this code ive added some alt tags to various images that i think would be needed for possible screen readers. im not really sure how this is supposed to be. just a little confising